Winds

 Texas Clouds

 This was a year or two ago.
-Since then this strange idea has stuck with me, namely, that deep within the abyss you might find a cloud….
+Ever since then this strange idea has stuck with me, namely, that deep within the abyss you might find a cloud….

 Continue reading “Texas Clouds”